Tibet (Reciprocal Access) Bill

 Overview

-The Tibet (Reciprocal Access) Bill aims to improve access for UK nationals to Tibet by requiring the UK government to report annually on access restrictions compared to other parts of China.
-It also proposes denying entry to the UK for individuals substantially involved in imposing these restrictions, promoting reciprocal access to Tibet and the UK.
+The Tibet (Reciprocal Access) Bill aims to improve access for UK nationals to Tibet by requiring the UK government to report annually on access restrictions compared to other Chinese regions.
+It also proposes denying entry to the UK for individuals substantially involved in restricting access to Tibet.

 Description

-This bill mandates the Secretary of State to produce annual reports comparing access to Tibetan areas with access to other regions of China for UK diplomats, officials, journalists, and tourists.
+This bill mandates the Secretary of State to produce annual reports comparing access to Tibetan areas with access to other parts of China for UK diplomats, journalists, and tourists.
 These reports will be presented to Parliament and the UN Special Committee on Decolonization.
-The bill also introduces immigration restrictions.
-If the Secretary of State determines that any of these groups have less access to Tibetan areas than other parts of China, a list will be maintained of individuals significantly involved in creating or enforcing these policies.
-Individuals on this list will be refused entry to or will have their permission to remain in the UK revoked.
-The Secretary of State can waive these restrictions if deemed necessary for UK national interests, but must provide justification to Parliament.
-The bill also introduces a requirement for the Secretary of State to consider the level of access granted to UK officials in Tibet when granting access to Chinese officials in the UK.
+The bill also establishes a list of individuals significantly involved in formulating or executing policies restricting access to Tibetan areas.
+Individuals on this list will be denied entry to, or will have their existing permission to remain in, the UK revoked.
+The Secretary of State can waive this denial if deemed in the national interest, but must provide justification to Parliament.
+Finally, the bill requires the Secretary of State to consider the level of access granted to UK officials in Tibet when determining access for Chinese officials to the UK.

 Government Spending